-This section summarizes significant Council of Governments' activities through September 2013.
+This section summarizes significant Council of Governments' activities through September 2014.

-In Chester County, an EDA approved project is now beginning construction to upgrade a pump station and install a new force main serving the economically important Lando Wastewater Treatment Plant near the Town of Richburg.
+In Chester County, an EDA approved project is nearly complete to upgrade a pump station and install a new force main serving the economically important Lando Wastewater Treatment Plant near the Town of Richburg.
 The project will allow for the creation of over 45 new jobs at Guardian Industries.
 Guardian plans to invest \$45,000,000 to install a new glass manufacturing process at the Richburg plant.